-September through early October is the ideal time to combat thatch buildup and soil compaction in North Carolina fescue and Kentucky bluegrass lawns.
+September through early October is the ideal time to combat thatch buildup and soil compaction in your lawn in North Carolina fescue and Kentucky bluegrass.

-Grass roots and soil need oxygen, water and nutrients in order to produce a healthy green turf.
+Grass roots and soil need oxygen, water, and nutrients in order to produce healthy green turf.
 In the Triangle area, the top four inches of heavy clay soils often become compressed, especially in heavy traffic areas.
 In addition, dense thatch that’s more than one-half to three-quarters of an inch thick can form an impervious barrier above the root zone that restricts roots’ access to water and essential nutrients.
 Too much thatch also blocks sunlight from reaching new-growth grass.
-The dual threat of compaction and a deep layer of thatch may require a two-step process this fall—dethatching and aeration.
+The dual-threat of compaction and a deep layer of thatch may require a two-step process this fall—dethatching and aeration.

 Step One.
 Dethatch